creepersguitar/CI-project4/README.md

 User stories are great to simplify and organise the tasks that are needed to be done for projects or different applications such as bite bait.
 They can however, take a chunk of project time away from development so in between future projects i would like to develop a script to help automate the creation of user stories in github projects.
 ## unfinished parts
 This section is to talk about the parts of bite bait i have built but not had time to test as well as link back to the main part.
+The main parts that i have not had enough time to add are the deleting bookings as well as editing bookings and deleting account details.
 ## Sources and Credits
  This section is all about the help i got from links, people, my mentor as well as the links to what i used to help my project.
 ### Sources